playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/navigating-leadership-risks/index.md

 A well-maintained environment for the frog brought my friend joy; not only because of the visual appeal and entertainment but knowing that they were able to allow an ecosystem to thrive.
 Despite knowing the frog could escape and harm them, my roommate persisted; so too would I.

 It's this risk and reward that harpoons back to an early human experience.
-For us to survive as a species we'd need two vastly different kinds of people:
+For us to survive as a species, we'd need two vastly different kinds of people:

 1) Those that would take risks and forerun their lived experiences through the lens of "new is good"
 2) Those that would learn from the dangers found by the first group and think "maybe for the best we stay the course"

 Neither is better than the other.
 While it's a common refrain to see the "new is good" as superior, that's not always the case.
-After all, the journey of human-kind is littered with stories of those fool-hearty enough to try eating a newly discovered food only to be met with a case of poisoning.
+After all, the journey of humankind is littered with stories of those foolhardy enough to try eating a newly discovered food only to be met with a case of poisoning.

 But for those of us that impulsively seek new experiences: The potential for new flavors and experiences are all one can think about when biting into something new.